 For embryonic stem cells to be useful, researchers must be certain that the stem cells will differentiate into the specific cell types desired.

 Researchers have discovered ways to direct stem cells to become specific types of cells, such as directing embryonic stem cells to become heart cells.
 Research is ongoing in this area.

-Embryonic stem cells also could grow irregularly or specialize in different cell types spontaneously.
-Researchers study how to control the growth and differentiation of embryonic stem cells.
+Embryonic stem cells can also grow irregularly or specialize in different cell types spontaneously.
+Researchers are studying how to control the growth and differentiation of embryonic stem cells.

 Some researchers believe that stem cells derived from therapeutic cloning may offer benefits over those from fertilized eggs because cloned cells are less likely to be rejected once transplanted back into the donor and may allow researchers to see exactly how a disease develops.

 No. Researchers haven't been able to successfully perform therapeutic cloning with humans despite success in a number of other species.

 However, in recent studies, researchers have created human pluripotent stem cells by modifying the therapeutic cloning process.
 Researchers continue to study the potential of therapeutic cloning in people.